 To finish the vanity for our bathroom remodel, I used a favorite new product to me, Waterlox in Satin Finish.

 Oh yeah baby…you know, this stuff ROCKS!!
 It can be hard to get your hands on it, but man does it go on like a dream and give you the most durable finish EVER.
 No sanding between coats and self-levels like none other.
 I was so excited when applying that stuff.
 Just mind you that it’s stinky and should be done outside if possible.
 Here in Ohio, Waterlox is manufactured, but the EPA won’t let you buy it in Ohio.
 Dumb, dumb, dumb.

-For the base, I wanted a dark charcoal gray, and I had a color in my stash (of course) that was a seconds paint from Home Depot and would be perfect.
+For the base, I want a dark charcoal gray.
+Thankfully, I have a color in my stash (of course) that was a seconds paint from Home Depot and would be perfect.

 Gotta love them casters!!

-Well, I’m going to stop at this point because I don’t have finished photos yet, but stay tuned for next week’s final reveal where I’ll be showing you how I put these antique sewing machine drawers to use from my last project…
+Well, I’m going to stop at this point because I don’t have finished photos yet.
+However,stay tuned for next week’s final reveal!
+I’ll show you how I put these antique sewing machine drawers to use from my last project.

 Share if you love how we’re doing so far! ♥